openstack/ironic/doc/source/admin/cleaning.rst

 RAID without non-root volumes, and then all devices would be erased (in that order).

-Starting manual cleaning via "openstack baremetal" CLI
+Starting manual cleaning via "openstack metal" CLI
 ------------------------------------------------------

-Manual cleaning is available via the ``openstack baremetal node clean`` command, starting with Bare Metal API version 1.15.
+Manual cleaning is available via the ``baremetal node clean`` command, starting with Bare Metal API version 1.15.

 The argument ``--clean-steps`` must be specified.
 Its value is one of: